gumaerc-testorg/7.340-fall-2006/content/pages/readings.md

 {{< tdopen >}}

 Verkest, A., C. L. Manes, S. Vercruysse, S. Maes, E. Van Der Schueren, T. Beeckman, P. Genschik, M. Kuiper, D. Inze, and L. De Veylder.
-"The Cyclin-Dependent Kinase Inhibitor KRP2 Controls the Onset of the Endoreduplication Cycle during Arabidopsis Leaf Development through Inhibition of Mitotic CDKA; 1 Kinase Complexes." _The Plant Cell_ 17, no. 6 (2005): 1723-1736. ([PDF](http://www.plantcell.org/cgi/reprint/17/6/1723.pdf))
+"The Cyclin-Dependent Kinase Inhibitor KRP2 Controls the Onset of the Endoreduplication Cycle during Arabidopsis Leaf Development through Inhibition of Mitotic CDKA; 1 Kinase Complexes." _The Plant Cell_ 17, no. 6 (2005): 1723-1736. ({{% resource_link "6dac2310-9a0a-437e-8535-8a27cb3c82ea" "PDF" %}})

 Gregoire, D., K. Brodolin, and M. Mechali.
 "HoxB Domain Induction Silences DNA Replication Origins in the Locus and Specifies a Single Origin at its Boundary." _EMBO Reports_ 7, no. 8 (2006): 812-816.